Last date modified: 2026-May-13

 $containersResponse | ConvertTo-Json

-List Directories
+List directories

 Send a POST request to list directories within a specific staging container path.